 Our Direct Entry MSN program is for those who have graduated with a bachelor's degree from a regionally accredited college or university (or an international equivalent).
 The bachelor’s degree can be in any major except nursing.

 You must provide:

-You must have fulfilled a specific set of prerequisites within the past five years and with a grade of B or better to be considered for admission.
+You must have fulfilled a specific set of prerequisites within the past seven years (five for statistics) and with a grade of C or better to be considered for admission.
 These include: